LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 * `partnerChainInboxSize`: This property corresponds to the size of the inbox tree of the partner chain, i.e. the number of cross-chain messages received and processed by the partner chain.
 This property is used to verify the validity of the message recovery command and it is updated by a [cross-chain update receipt message][CCM-LIP] from the partner chain.
 The default value of this property is 0.
 * `name`: This property corresponds to the name of the sidechain as a string of characters.
 It has to be unique in the ecosystem.
 For the mainchain account on a sidechain, this property is initialized to the string `MAINCHAIN_NAME`.
 For a sidechain account on mainchain, this property is set by the sidechain registration command.
 * `status`: This property stores the current status of the partner chain account.
 As explained [above](#Life-Cycle-of-a-Sidechain), there are 3 possible statuses: ''active'', ''registered'', and ''terminated''.
 The default value of this property is `CHAIN_REGISTERED`, corresponding to the "registered" status.
-* `validators`: This property stores the set of validators eligible to sign the certificates from the partner chain.
-For the mainchain account on a sidechain, this property is initialized by a mainchain registration command.
-For a sidechain account on the mainchain, this property is set by the sidechain registration command.
-It is an object containing the following properties:
+* `activeValidators`: An array of objects corresponding to the set of validators eligible to sign the certificates from the partner chain.
-  * `activeValidators`: An array of objects.
 Each entry contains the following properties:
-    * `blsKey`: A BLS public key used to sign certificates.
+  * `blsKey`: The BLS public key used to sign certificates.
   * `bftWeight`: An integer indicating the weight of the corresponding BLS public key for signing a certificate.
 For DPoS chains, this value is usually 1, as every active validator has the same consensus weight for the signing of the next certificate.
 * `certificateThreshold`: An integer setting the required cumulative weight assigned to the signatures for the first certificate from the sidechain to be valid.
+For the mainchain account on a sidechain, the `activeValidators` and `certificateThreshold` properties are initialized by the mainchain registration command.
+For a sidechain account on the mainchain, they are set by the sidechain registration command.

 #### Own Chain Account Data